What is Devaluation?

 - To shrink trade deficits

-- To reduce the country’s debt
+- To lower the cost of a country’s debt

 The increase in domestic spending would then stimulate money circulation within one’s own economy.
 As exports begin to increase due to cheaper prices and imports decrease due to perceived higher prices from domestic consumers, it ultimately decreases trade deficits.
-Meaning, the devaluation of domestic currency can reduce deficits through strong demand for less costly exports and more costly imports.
+Therefore, the devaluation of domestic currency can reduce deficits through strong demand for less costly exports and more costly imports.

 Cons of Devaluation